fabienDaou/dataiku/README.md

 They share libraries (these are the other folders).

 SPA code is in MilleniumFalconChallenge/MilleniumFalconChallenge.Api/Client folder.
+## CI
+I used github actions, they build and run backend tests on each commit.
+See in **.github/workflows/dotnet.yml**.

 # What I wanted to demonstrate with this test
 - Build a solution that meets the minimum setup bar of what I consider a professional project.